 Trade Union Training. (a) The parties recognise that workplace harmony and productivity can be diminished by an ineffective and unskilled approach to industrial relations.
 Accordingly, it is agreed that trade union training for delegates will take place in order to provide union delegates with the skills and knowledge required to address this important issue.

 Trade Union Training.
 The parties recognise that workplace harmony and productivity can be diminished by an ineffective and unskilled approach to industrial relations.
 Accordingly, it is agreed that trade union training for delegates will take place in order to provide union delegates with the skills and knowledge required to address this important issue.
-A union delegate is entitled to, and the employer must grant, up to five days paid leave during normal working hours each year to attend trade union courses including courses which are directed at the enhancement of the operation of the dispute resolution procedure in this Agreement and regarding the operation of this Agreement, the Award and the Fair Work Act 2009.
-A delegate who participates in training under this clause shall be deemed to have used the equivalent amount of their entitlement to Dispute Resolution Training Leave under the award, on a day for day basis.
-The Union must give the Company six weeks’ notice, or such shorter period of notice as the employer may agree to accept, of the delegate’s intention to attend such courses and the amount of leave to be taken.
+A union delegate or ECC representative is entitled to, and the employer must grant, up to five days paid leave during normal working hours each year to attend trade union courses including courses which are directed at the enhancement of the operation of the dispute resolution procedure in this Agreement and regarding the operation of this Agreement, the Award and the Fair Work Act 2009.
+A delegate or ECC Representative who participates in training under this clause shall be deemed to have used the equivalent amount of their entitlement to Dispute Resolution Training Leave under the award, on a day for day basis.
+The Union must give the employer six weeks’ notice, or such shorter period of notice as the employer may agree to accept, of the delegate’s or ECC Representative’s intention to attend such courses and the amount of leave to be taken.
 The notice to the employer must include details of the type, content and duration of the course to be attended.
 The taking of such leave must be arranged having regard to the operational requirements of the employer so as to minimise any adverse effect on those requirements: however, the employer will not unreasonably refuse to grant leave on operational grounds.

 Trade Union Training.
 Any reasonable request of an employee nominated by the Union to attend training courses of Union education shall be given reasonable consideration.
 The leave granted for training purposes will be paid at the employee’s normal rate of pay.
 Leave shall be granted where the Company is satisfied that the scope, content and level of the training is of such a nature as to be calculated to assist in reducing labour disputes and in advancing employee relations in the Company.